Cratis/Chronicle/Documentation/application-model/frontend/cqrs/commands.md

 The result object contains information about whether or not it was successful and any errors that might have occurred, be it authorization, validation, business rules.

+## Response

+The controller action that represents the command can also return a response.
+On the `CommandResult` you will find the response.
+The proxy generator will make this type-safe and the internal serializer will make sure to get the JSON output into the correct type.

 ## Data binding and initial values

 The command holds properties that is the payload of what you want to have happen.